FutoRicky/ember-cli-dropzonejs/README.md

 -------------
 Simply add the component to your template like so: `{{drop-zone url='endpoint'}}`

-You can see all properties in the [Dropzonejs](http://www.dropzonejs.com/#configuration) docs.
+You can see all properties in the [Dropzonejs configuration docs](http://www.dropzonejs.com/#configuration).

 To set properties simply add the name of the property inside the component call and assign a value.